hunterchristian/docker-django-template/README.md

 `make`

 ### Run the Django app locally, without a docker container (not recommended, but useful for debugging purposes)
-In a terminal, navigate to the root directory of the project and execute the following command:
+In a terminal, navigate to the root directory of the project and execute the following commands:
+`pip install -r requirements.txt`
 `make dev`

 This will start up the gunicorn server.